 In "Critical Accounting Policies and Estimates - Impairment of long-lived assets," we discuss our policy for impairing the carrying values of our vessels.
 During the past few years, the market values of vessels have experienced particularly high volatility, with substantial declines in many vessel classes.
 As a result, the charter-free market value, or basic market value, of certain of our vessels may have declined below those vessels' carrying value, even though we would not impair those vessels' carrying value under our accounting impairment policy, due to our belief that future undiscounted cash flows expected to be earned by such vessels over their operating lives would exceed such vessels' carrying amounts.
-The table set forth below indicates (i) the carrying value of each of our vessels as of December 31, 2013 and 2012, (ii) which of our vessels we believe had a basic market value below its carrying value, and (iii) the aggregate difference between carrying value and market value represented by such vessels.
-This aggregate difference represents the approximate analysis of the amount by which we believe we would have had to reduce our net income if we sold all of such vessels in the current environment, on industry standard terms, in cash transactions, and to a willing buyer where we are not under any compulsion to sell, and where the buyer is not under any compulsion to buy as of December 31, 2013 and 2012.
-For purposes of this calculation, we assumed that the vessels would be sold at a price that reflects our estimate of their charter-free market values as of December 31, 2013 and 2012.
-As of the date of this annual report, we have sold our remaining vessels and currently do not own any vessels.
+The table set forth below indicates (i) the carrying value of each of our vessels as of December 31, 2014 and 2013, (ii) which of our vessels we believe had a basic market value below its carrying value, and (iii) the aggregate difference between carrying value and market value represented by such vessels.
+This aggregate difference represents the approximate analysis of the amount by which we believe we would have had to reduce our net income if we sold all of such vessels in the current environment, on industry standard terms, in cash transactions, and to a willing buyer where we are not under any compulsion to sell, and where the buyer is not under any compulsion to buy as of December 31, 2014 and 2013.
+For purposes of this calculation, we assumed that the vessels would be sold at a price that reflects our estimate of their charter-free market values as of December 31, 2014 and 2013.